Belgium coach Wilmots rises from fallback to favorite

 BRUSSELS (Reuters) - Few warmed to the idea of inexperienced Marc Wilmots taking charge of Belgium in 2012.
-Two years later, the football association and fans were begging him to stay.
+Two years later, the soccer association and fans were begging him to stay.

 His status as a player is unquestioned, appearing in three World Cups in 1994, 1998 and 2002, making eight appearances and scoring five goals.
 He also captained the side in 2002, the last time Belgium appeared at a major championship.